avriette/rrm/README.md

 * `update_object( type, object )`

-Provided a type and object, RRM will attempt to find the object in Riak, *delete* that object, and re-insert, providing you with a new copy of your object with appropriate serial.
+Provided a type and object, RM will attempt to find the object in Riak, *delete* that object, and re-insert, providing you with a new copy of your object with appropriate serial.
 Note that deleted objects are [tricky](http://docs.basho.com/riak/latest/ops/advanced/deletion/#Tombstones)